-Species like Centroscymnus coelolepis, Etmopterus granulosus, and Centroselachus crepidater appear to have been caught at lower frequency than in 2012 and 2014, although significance testing is still needed.
-This lower frequency of occurrence could be related to changes in fishing practices over the decade (both captains from the 2012 and 2014 trips are now retired) or season and may focus on different target species.
+Species like Centroscymnus coelolepis, Etmopterus granulosus, and Centroselachus crepidater appear to be caught in lower frequency than in 2012 and 2014, although significance testing is still needed.
+This lower frequency of occurrence could be related to changes in fishing practices over the decade (both captains from the 2012 and 2014 trips are now retired) or season and focus on different target species.
 Fishing has changed over the past decade, and it is hard to tell how this has impacted chondrichthyan catch rates.
 Worth noting, there were a large number of tows during the 2024 trip that had no sharks, as opposed to fewer sharks.
-This would impact catch per tow/effort, but the tows with a complete absence of chondrichthyans could reflect changes in fishing technique rather than decreases in chondrichthyan biomass, which would presumably result in tows with fewer chondrichthyans rather than no chondrichthyans.
+This would impact catch per tow/effort, but the tows with a complete absence of chondrichthyans could reflect changes in fishing rather than decreases in chondrichthyan biomass, which assumably would result in tows with fewer chondrichthyans rather than no chondrichthyans.

-While some trends are apparent, further investigation and statistical analysis are needed.
-These will be undertaken to yield more statistically conclusive statements of abundance trends.
+While some trends seem apparent, further investigation and statistical analysis are needed.
+These will be undertaken with the goal of yielding more statistically conclusive statements of abundance trends.